manatools/mpan/README.md

 ## Logging
 Logging is included in the code.
 You can tune the level in /etc/mpan/mpan.yml with the entry `log_level`.
 The keywords are Python's standard (debug, info, ...)
+Logs are in mpan.log in the current path